Adlington, Lancashire: Transport

 Adlington's main road is the A6 from Manchester via Blackrod to Chorley and Preston.
 It has a junction with the B6227 towards Rivington.
 The M61 motorway passes the eastern fringe of the village.

-Adlington railway station is on the Manchester to Preston Line.
+Adlington railway station is on the Manchester to Blackpool North Line.
 Another station, White Bear railway station in Station Road, was on the Lancashire Union Railway between Wigan and Blackburn.
 It closed in 1960 (the line remained in use for goods until 1974) with the ticket office remaining as a local café.
 Evidence can be found throughout Adlington of the villages lost line.

 The Leeds and Liverpool Canal passes through Adlington where the White Bear Marina is the largest marina on the canal.

+Buses are run by Stagecoach Cumbria and North Lancashire and Pilkingtonbus.
+Stagecoach Cumbria and North Lancashire run services to Preston, Chorley, Middlebrook and Bolton.
+Pilkingtonbus runs services to Chorley.

 Religion

 The village has three active churches: St. Paul's (the Church of England parish church), St. Joseph's (a Roman Catholic church), and the United Reformed and Methodist church on Railway Road.

 Christ Church, built in 1839, was used as a chapel of ease after St. Paul's Church was built in 1884; it no longer is used for worship and has been converted to a restaurant.
 Formerly, Adlington also held an iron mission church dedicated to St Philip and Wesleyan, Primitive Methodist, and Congregational churches.